 - c.
 Complainant.
 An individual who is alleged to be the victim of conduct that could constitute sexual harassment - d.
 Respondent.
 An individual who has been reported to be the perpetrator of conduct that could constitute sexual harassment - e.
 Formal Complaint - i.
 A document that alleges sexual harassment against a respondent and requests an investigation of the allegation that is either: - 1.
 Filed by a complainant, or - 2.
 Signed by the Title IX Coordinator/Director or designee; and - ii.
 Is filed at the time the complainant is participating or attempting to participate in the educational program or activity of the University. - f.
 Supportive Measures.
 Individualized services reasonably and equitably available to complainants and respondents that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party, while designed to ensure equal educational access, protect safety, or deter sexual harassment.
+See Policy 2-2, Appendix F and section IX.D sections X.C. and a.
+Equitable Treatment.
+Throughout the grievance process, complainants and respondents shall be treated equitably, including access to supportive measures, notices and opportunities to be heard as

-See Policy 2-2, sections X.C. and X.D (interim measures).
+X.D (interim measures).